How can you teach kids mindfulness and help them learn to manage big emotions?

-Calm down!
-Be quiet!
-Relax!
-Kids are constantly loud and noisy this is normal.
-It’s nice to able to help them calm down with things other than your voice from time to time too.
+Kids are constantly loud and noisy – this is normal.
+It’s nice to be able to help them calm down with things other than your voice from time to time.

 I teach yoga and mindfulness to kids in a charter school, and…

-Many ways.
-Glitter calm down jars are one of my favorites.
-I made a few my first year, and finally this year I remade them with a new recipe.
+I made a few in my first year of teaching, and finally this year I remade them with a new recipe.
 I’m so glad I did because my new ones are so pretty!

 They are one of the very first things I tried when I started to teach mindfulness to my students.

-I actually use plastic bottles, because yes, jars can break.
-Especially with over 350 kids at my school using them every week, the likelihood of breakage is high.
+It’s important to use plastic bottles, because yes, jars can break.
+Especially with over 550 kids at my school using them every week, the likelihood of breakage is high.

-I have taught many breathing techniques to my students to use with the calm down jar.
-We trace our fingers, blow out pretend candles, smell the “flower,” use a Hoberman Sphere. and more.
+There are many different breathing techniques you can use with the calm down jar.
+We trace our fingers, blow out pretend candles, smell the “flower,” use a Hoberman Sphere, and more.

-Check out my full post on breathing techniques for kiddos here.
+Check out this full list of breathing mindfulness techniques for kids here.